Web3-Pi/setup-guide/docs/Guides/staking.md

 don't skip any recommended reading or cut corners when asked for actions that aim to make the process safe.

-Moreover, we don't claim to be the source of knowledge and expertise on the topic nor do we intend for this guide to be exhaustive source of information.
+Moreover, as we don't intend for this guide to be exhaustive source of information.
-If you're uncertain of any aspect of running your own Ethereum node, staking ether or anything else we're about to discuss, by all means, we encourage you to do your own research.
+If you're uncertain about any aspect of running your own Ethereum node, staking ether or anything else we're about to discuss, by all means, we encourage you to do your own research.
-You're also free to share your newly-acquired wisdom with us if you think our guide misses some crucial bit of information on the topic.

 ### Create the deposit